lbenie/reading-time-estimator/README.md

 ## API

 The api is fairly simple.
-Here's are the types definition for this module.
+Here are the types definition for this module.

 ```typescript
 interface IOptions {